Integrations

 - Spreadsheet reconciliations as a permanent solution.
 Every spreadsheet that’s “just for now” in a charity ops setup is still being maintained three years later.

-API integration work for charities and not-for-profits usually starts with an audit of where data is being typed twice and where the reports don’t agree.
-The replacement plan stages the reconciliation-to-accounting flow first (because the cost of getting that wrong is regulatory, not just operational), then the CRM-to-email sync, then event and volunteer integration as resources allow.
+Integration work for charities and not-for-profits usually starts with an audit of where data is being typed twice and which reports don’t agree.
+The replacement plan stages the reconciliation-to-accounting flow first (the cost of getting that wrong is regulatory, not just operational), then the CRM-to-email sync, then event and volunteer integration as resources allow.

-If you’re running an Australian charity and recognising any of these patterns — particularly the “three reports, three different numbers” one — that’s usually the prompt to talk about replacing the parts that aren’t holding.
+If you’re running an Australian charity and the “three reports, three different numbers” problem sounds familiar, that’s the right reason to start a conversation.

 More reading